 Movement Disorders Fellowship

-The Clinical Center for Movement Disorders at UT Southwestern Medical Center offers a one-year, comprehensive fellowship during which the fellow will have an opportunity to train with three fellowship-trained movement disorders specialists, a fellowship-trained pediatric movement disorders specialist, and adjunct faculty including a functional neurosurgeon, behavioral neurologists, and autonomic disorders specialists.
+The Clinical Center for Movement Disorders at UT Southwestern Medical Center offers a two-year, comprehensive fellowship during which fellows have an opportunity to train with seven fellowship-trained movement disorders specialists, a fellowship-trained pediatric movement disorders specialist, and adjunct faculty including neurosurgeons, deep brain stimulation (DBS) coordinators, behavioral neurologists, psychiatrists, psychologists, physical medicine and rehabilitation physicians, geneticists, and autonomic disorders specialists.

-The fellow is involved with the diagnosis and management of a wide spectrum of movement disorders including Parkinson's disease, essential tremor, atypical Parkinsonian syndromes, dystonia, ataxias, Huntington's disease, and secondary movement disorders.
+Fellow are involved with the diagnosis and management of a wide spectrum of movement disorders including Parkinson's disease, essential tremor, atypical Parkinsonian syndromes, secondary movement disorders, dystonia, ataxias, chorea, tic disorders, gait disorders, pediatric movement disorders, and funtional neurological disorders.

-The fellow has an active role in all aspects of the neuromodulation program:
+Fellows have an active role in all aspects of the neuromodulation program, including:

 - Performing evaluations for patients considering surgery for movement disorders